dahrihadri/AWS-Multi-Tier-Architecture-with-Custom-VPC/README.md

 # **AWS Multi-Tier Architecture with Custom VPC**

 ## **Overview**
-This project demonstrates how to build a custom VPC with multiple subnets, security groups, and EC2 instances to simulate a multi-tier architecture.
-It uses a Bastion host, web server, application server, and database instance with proper security group configurations.
+In this project, I’ll walk you through creating a custom Virtual Private Cloud (VPC) in AWS to simulate a multi-tier architecture.
+This setup is a great way to understand how a layered environment works, much like real-world applications in production environments.
+We’ll use a Bastion host, web server, application server, and database server while ensuring each has the appropriate security group configurations for secure communication.

+This is a practical project for those wanting to explore cloud architecture and how AWS services interconnect while maintaining network isolation and security.

 ![chrome_eoAELUeYMe](https://github.com/user-attachments/assets/3076e948-9f7e-470d-9f67-e39e818e7b28)